-Students in the current year, regardless of grade, tested (Tested) on Regents examinations, performing at each of the performance levels (Level 1, Level 2, Level 3, Level 4, & Level 5), and scoring Proficient (Level 3 & Above for ELA & mathematics, Levels 3 & 4) for Science & Social Studies) disaggregated by Subgroup.
-Regents English and mathematics assessments have five performance levels.
-Regents science and social studies assessments have four performance levels.
+Students in the current year, regardless of grade, tested (Tested) on Regents examinations, performing at each of the performance levels (Level 1, Level 2, Level 3, Level 4, & Level 5), and scoring Proficient (Level 3 & Above) disaggregated by Subgroup.
 School data are compared to data for the school's district and statewide results in the bar chart.
 District data contain data for all schools in the district as well as out-of-district placement students who are the reporting responsibility of the district.